-The USPOULTRY Board Research Initiative is requesting pre-proposals in two areas – poultry lighting and improved measures controlling blackhead disease in turkeys and chickens.
-The deadline for pre-proposal submission is November 1, 2019.
+The USPOULTRY Board Research Initiative is requesting pre-proposals in four areas: Clostridium enteritis in broilers, reovirus vaccines for turkeys, intestinal protozoa of turkeys and the euthanasia of large birds.
+The deadline for pre-proposal submission is Nov.
+1.

 Clostridium enteritis is an economically significant disease of broilers caused by the action of coccidia (Eimeria sp.) and Clostridium perfringens in the intestinal tract.
 The disease may cause significant mortality or may present in a subclinical form characterized by poor feed conversion and growth rate.
 In the past this disease was primarily prevented by use of antibiotics in feed.
 Clostridium enteritis has become an important disease in many broiler companies that no longer use antibiotics.